himmAllRight/himmAllRight-source/content/post/creating-website-tests-docker-nodes.md

 ### Conclusion

-That's all I have.
 Like I said, this was just a quick update about switching my test nodes to use docker containers.
 Honestly, I'd much rather try to use [podman](http://podman.io) containers for my test agents, but I'm sure that would be much more complicated currently.
 Maybe in the future...